-If you have a vacation home or investment property with an older, expensive mortgage, consider a refinance so you can take advantage of historically low mortgage rates.
+If you have a vacation home or investment property with an older, expensive mortgage, consider a refinance so you can take advantage of still historically low mortgage rates.

 At a time when financial constraints have forced some borrowers to sell second properties, refinancing can help make the property more affordable.